juan-karacho/midi-stompbox/README.md

 ## Electrical Wiring

 Unfortunately I did not write down a schematic.
-It is powered via USB.
+But the wiring is not very complicated so I hope a short explanation is sufficient.
+The Teensy is powered via USB.
 You only need to connect the buttons in series to the Teensy input pins and ground.
 It uses the internal pullups.
 Connect these pins:

 * button 1: teensy pin 2
 * button 2: teensy pin 1